derekyuan1000/DragonBot-LiChessBot/README.md

 This project is inspired by the lichess-bot project and the lichess.org community.

 ## Contact
-Email at derekyuan10000@gmail.com for any requests, bug fixes or Contributions.
+Email at mail@derekyuan.co.uk for any requests, bug fixes or Contributions.